Office 365 Users | Send Notification rule

 Post-query filter |

-To hide unwanted data based on criteria, not supported by the target system in the query criteria, set the filtering conditions here.
-Example: filter by the found object Distinguished Name.
-Tip: For optimal performance, use the Query criteria above to filter objects whenever possible.
+To hide unwanted data based on criteria, not supported by the Microsoft 365 query criteria above, set the filtering conditions here.
+TIP: For optimal performance, use the Query criteria above to filter objects whenever possible. |

 Sort by |